Good Academic Standing

 Academic Suspension (Hold: OV)

 Students whose cumulative GPA remains below good academic standing after one term of academic probation are subject to academic suspension.
-The Assistant to the Dean decides either to suspend or to extend a student’s probation.
-Only students whose cumulative GPA is below 2.0 will be suspended.
+The Advising Director decides either to suspend or to extend a student’s probation.
+Only students whose cumulative GPA remains below 2.0 may be suspended.
 Students are encouraged to seek academic advisement from the CLA Advising & Academic Services office regarding future academic plans.

 Notification & Appeal